Nihlus/AdvancedDLSupport/docs/advanced_config.md

 only partial, and per-symbol library remapping (e.g, `dllentry`) is *not* supported yet.
 Library remapping via `dllmap` works just fine, though.

+### Path Resolvers
+You can override the algorithms used to resolve the path to the library that DLSupport will load by assigning an `ILibraryPathResolver` to the configuration object.